-Those who are budget conservatives are just as much in favor of spending for their favorite programs as the most liberal thinkers are.
+Those who are budget conservatives are just as much in favor of spending for their favorite programs as the most liberal thinkers can you really buy ambien online are.
 The difference tends to lie in what budgets they are willing to cut.
 They will cut welfare programs, but strengthen the military at the same time, resulting in very little actually cut from the U.S. budget.
 Think what we could have cut already, had we never entered war with Iraq.
 (Afghanistan, I think, was probably necessary as it was truly aiding and abetting our worst enemy.)

 The present fiasco we just read about proves my point: even budget conservatives are not true budget conservatives.
 While they cut many programs, they increased military spending so much at the same time, that — if it is factored in as it should be — there was NO cut at all in this year’s budget after all that wrangling, but actually an increase.
 So unwilling are they to cut their own favorite programs, that they will increase the budget to support their own favorite programs even on the brink of great austerity!